 Then we see something else unfold.

-1 Chronicles 21:17 (MEV): David said to God, “Was it not I who gave the command to number the people?
+David said to God, “Was it not I who gave the command to number the people?
 I am the one who has sinned and surely done evil.
 But these sheep, what have they done?
-O Lord my God, I pray, let Your hand be against me and my father’s house, but do not let Your people be plagued.”
+O Lord my God, I pray, let Your hand be against me and my father’s house, but do not let Your people be plagued.”1 Chronicles 21:17 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 David steps up.
 He wants the penalty of his own sin to fall on himself.